dgo19/k3s-demo/configmap-webserver.md

 namespace "configmaps" deleted
 ```
 Review the contents of the directory k3s-demo/applications/configmaps/
 The configMapGenerator of kustomize will be used to create the configmap.
-It will encode the contents in base64, if required.
 ```
-$ cd k3s-demo/applications/configmaps/
+$ cd ~/k3s-demo/applications/configmaps/
 $ ls -l index.html
 -rw-rw-r-- 1 dgo dgo 667 Mai 15 16:13 index.html
 $ cat kustomization.yaml